 So Facebook’s new appeals mechanism is a step in the right direction but of course doesn’t fundamentally change the fact that the decision stays within the company.
 What is fascinating and probably may even be a turning point in the discussion is that Facebook now acknowledges this by proposing to appoint an independent board for governance and oversight “whose decisions would be transparent and binding” to the company.
 So if someone appeals a decision made by Facebook’s moderators, it may end up at the board that than makes a decision that the company has to honor.

 Sounds great, doesn’t it?
 Independent oversight!
 Facebook cedes power to a board of experts!
 I don’t know if it’s just me, but I simply have no clue whatsoever how this is supposed to solve the underlying problem of the impossibility to decide about speech on a global level.
-I’ll leave aside all the procedural problems that come with a body that’s supposed to be independent from the company that pays for its existence and the work it does (because there will be a lot of work here, no one can do it pro bono); just read the sentence “as our board of directors is accountable to our shareholders, this body would be focused only on our community” and let it think in; you’ll see what I mean.
+I’ll leave aside all the procedural problems that come with a body that’s supposed to be independent from the company that pays for its existence and the work it does (because there will be a lot of work here, no one can do it pro bono); just read the sentence “as our board of directors is accountable to our shareholders, this body would be focused only on our community” and let it sink in; you’ll see what I mean.

 No common ground